Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Bronze: Design and Implementation

 Bronze introduces \code{GcRef<T>}, which represents a reference to a value of type T that exists in a garbage-collected portion of the heap. \code{GcRef<T>} implements the \code{Deref} trait, so the \code{*} operator can be used to obtain a reference to the underlying value.
 If one has a mutable \code{GcRef<T>}, the reference can be used to mutate the value. \code{GcRef::new(v)} moves value \code{v} into the garbage-collected portion of the heap and generates a \code{GcRef} pointing to it.

 Rust permits only one mutable reference to a value at a time.
-For greater flexibility, (standard) Rust supports \emph{interior mutation} of an object through an immutable reference to it~\cite{interior-mut}.
-The programmer may borrow a special reference to the value that permits mutation, and the runtime ensures that only one such reference can exist at a time, enabling a safe relaxation of compile-time checks.
+For greater flexibility, (standard) Rust supports \emph{interior mutability} of an object through an immutable reference to it~\cite{interior-mut}.
+The programmer may borrow a special reference to the value that permits mutation, and dynamic checks ensure that only one such reference can exist at a time, enabling a safe relaxation of compile-time checks.
 With Bronze, mutation is permitted through \emph{all} references to each garbage-collected object, with no extra effort.
-A key tradeoff is that Bronze does not guarantee thread safety; as in other garbage-collected languages, it is the programmer's responsibility to ensure safety.
 For example, \cref{bronze-comparison} shows how \code{GcRef} simplifies code when there are multiple mutable aliases.
+Bronze does not guarantee thread safety; as in other garbage-collected languages, it is the programmer's responsibility to ensure safety.

 Bronze is a precise, mark/sweep garbage collector.
 We selected this design rather than using a conservative collector~\cite{boehm97gc} because precise collection has the potential for better performance and complete collection of garbage.
 As our primary objective in the design was usability, we designed Bronze to find roots automatically.
-Most garbage collectors for Rust include \code{root} and \code{unroot} methods that must be manually called by the user of the GC library~\cite{rust-gc, Josephine, Shifgrethor}.
+Prior garbage collectors for Rust either include \code{root} and \code{unroot} methods that must be manually called by the user of the GC library~\cite{Josephine, Shifgrethor} or require references to be cloned manually~\cite{rust-gc, Shredder}.

 Bronze defines the \code{Trace} trait, which indicates functionality used by the garbage collector to trace through the object graph to find live objects.
 Only types that implement \code{Trace} can be put on the garbage-collected heap.
 Bronze also defines the \code{Finalize} trait, which allows users to write code that runs just before an object is deallocated by the collector; it serves as an alternative to \code{drop}, which is for deallocation that runs at a statically-determined time.
 Bronze provides macros that automatically derive implementations of \code{Trace} and \code{Finalize} for straightforward types, but users can provide their own implementations if needed.